aerickt/qmk/readme.md

 Although this firmware hasn't been tested on the Ecosteno with pink switches, it *should*, in theory, work.

+# Gemini PR by default

+If you are just a hobbyist using Plover, you should not be using TX Bolt; Gemini PR is simply the better option if you had the choice.

+TX Bolt is not supported due to limitations of this older QMK fork.
+If you need TX Bolt (e.g. for use with Case CATalyst) I'd suggest flashing the precompiled firmware provided by nolltronics ([Ecosteno link](https://github.com/nkotech/EcoSteno-Firmware/tree/main/keyboards/noll) and [Multisteno link](https://github.com/nkotech/Multisteno-Firmware/tree/main/keyboards/noll)).
+These unfortunately do not support any of the firmware mods such as 1-up or chord repeat.

 # Quantum Mechanical Keyboard Firmware

 [![Current Version](https://img.shields.io/github/tag/qmk/qmk_firmware.svg)](https://github.com/qmk/qmk_firmware/tags)